Past Academic year: bottom page

 Indeed, networkin is toda at the core of almost all informatics and computer science, as a PC isolated from the internet or special purpose computers (embedded systems) unable to communicate are simply unconceivable.
 The topic of the course is the Internet itself, its architecture, its technologies, its limitations, its strengths and ... its bugs; but we also make "incursions" in other networking and communications realms.

 We will explore some topics in the three main layers:

 I will teach most of the classes, but we will have the opportunity to have some in-depth seminars by other researchers.

 Please, refer to ESSE3 for the formalities and the official program.

-Our program this year will conduct us from IP routing to TCP congestion problems up to some fundamental multimedia protocols in the internet like SIP and H.323 and possibly to NATting techniques, and IPTV systems.
+Our program this year will conduct us from IP routing and Multicast to TCP congestion problems up to some fundamental multimedia protocols in the internet like SIP (and some H.323), to NATting techniques, and P2P IPTV systems.